-6. RELATED APPROACHES TO ENRICHED RESOURCE NETWORKING
+5. RELATED APPROACHES TO ENRICHED RESOURCE NETWORKING

-The design approach that we propose in this paper spans the application of modern computer system architecture and engineering principles to data transfer, storage and processing resources on scales ranging from micro to macro, but we have begged important questions, such as how to deal with synchronization.
-The conceptual tools we rely on are taken not only from networking, but also from among the most influential systems of the past several decades in areas including operating systems, virtual machines, pipelined and parallel processor scheduling, fault tolerant and high performance storage and computing.
-In lieu of a comprehensive section covering related work, we present some recent projects from which we have drawn ideas, which have taken similar or alternative design paths.
-References to other projects are spread throughout the paper as appropriate.

-The development of a detailed proposal for a transit layer protocol is also beyond the scope of this paper.
-Instead, we highlight those aspects of recent research projects which either implement some of the requirements we have defined for a transit layer protocol or point out ways in which they have chosen alternative paths.
-We do not present any of these as specific proposals for a transit layer protocol.
+The design approach that we propose in this paper spans the application of modern computer system architecture and engineering principles to data transfer, storage and processing resources on scales ranging from micro to macro, but we have skirted some important questions, such as how to deal with synchronization.
+The conceptual tools that will be required to make this approach work are taken not only from networking, but also from among the most influential systems of the past several decades in areas including operating systems, virtual machines, pipelined and parallel processor scheduling, fault tolerant and high performance storage and computing.
+In lieu of a comprehensive section covering these topics, we present some recent projects, which have taken similar or alternative design paths.
+The development of a detailed proposal for a transit layer protocol is also beyond the scope of this paper, and we do not present any of the following as specific proposals for a transit layer protocol.